locka99/cpp-to-rust-book/features_of_rust/types.md

 In this example, we can directly assign the values from some tuple directly to `x` and `y`.
 The underscore `_` indicates we're not interested in the 3rd value.

 Tuples can be particularly useful with code blocks.
-For example, lets say we want to get some values from a
+For example, let's say we want to get some values from a piece of code that uses a guard lock on a reference counted service.
+We can lock the service in the block and return all the values as a tuple to the recipients outside of the block:

 ```rust
 let protected_service: Arc<Mutex<ProtectedService>> = Arc::new(Mutex::new(ProtectedService::new()));